Virtual Covers of Links: Virtual Covers and Non-Invertibility of Links

 \subsection{Review: Virtual Knots}

-The four models of virtual knots are: \begin{enumerate} \item virtual knot diagrams modulo the extended Reidemeister moves \cite{KaV}, \item Gauss diagrams modulo diagrammatic Reidemeister moves \cite{GPV}, \item abstract knot diagrams modulo Kamada--Kamada equivalence \cite{CKS,kamkam}, and \item knots in thickened surfaces modulo stabilization and destabilization \cite{kuperberg}. \end{enumerate} There is a one-to-one correspondence between the equivalence classes of each interpretation.
+The four models of virtual knots are: \begin{enumerate} \item virtual knot diagrams modulo the extended Reidemeister moves (Kauffman \cite{KaV}), \item Gauss diagrams modulo diagram Reidemeister moves (Goussarov-Polyak-Viro \cite{GPV}), \item abstract knot diagrams modulo Kamada--Kamada equivalence \cite{kamkam}, and \item knots in thickened surfaces modulo stabilization/destabilization (Kuperberg \cite{kuperberg}). \end{enumerate} There is a one-to-one correspondence between the equivalence classes of each interpretation.
 If we have a representative $R$ of one of the models (2), (3), or (4), we will denote by $\kappa(R)$ the corresponding equivalence class of virtual knot diagrams from model (1).
 The four models for a single virtual knot are shown below.

 We use ``$\leftrightharpoons$'' to denote equivalence of virtual knots.
 If a virtual knot has a diagram whose crossings are all classical, then it is said to be a \emph{classical knot}.
 If two classical knots are equivalent as virtual knots, then they are equivalent as knots in $\mathbb{S}^3$ \cite{GPV}.
-A virtual knot is classical if and only if it can be represented as a diagram on a compact planar surface.
+A virtual knot is classical if and only if it can be represented as a diagram on a compact surface in $\mathbb{R}^2$.